emutos/manual/usermanual/docs/index.md

 ### What This Manual Covers ###

+This manual describes EmuTOS Version 1.0.1.

 ### What This Manual Doesn't Cover ###

+Getting the current git repository, or compiling the source.
+However, you can get the source for recent releases.
+See [Available Archives](#available-archives).

 Specific hardware.
 EmuTOS expects certain hardware, for example a 680x0 or ColdFire processor.
-It runs on Atari ST hardware, and a variety of other machines that roughly emulate the Atari ST. It also runs on a number of emulators, such as Hatari.
+It runs on Atari ST hardware, some Amigas, and a variety of other machines that roughly emulate the Atari ST. It also runs on a number of emulators, such as Hatari and ARAnyM.
 Since this is a wide variety of hardware, we refer you to the documentation for that hardware.

 <a id="docFiles"></a>There is a directory in the distribution (see [Getting EmuTOS](#getting-emutos)), ``/doc``, which has more documentation.